tardis-sn/tardis/docs/running/tardis_widgets/using_widgets.rst

 absorbed or emitted, using the toggle buttons.

 You can then click on a species to see the packets count for each last line interaction it experienced.
-Using dropdown menu, these counts can be grouped by excitation lines, de-excitaton lines or both.
+Using the dropdown menu, these counts can be grouped by excitation lines, de-excitation lines, or both.

 Interacting with Spectrum
 =========================

-The spectrum in line info widget is an interactive figure made using `plotly <https://plotly.com/python/>`_, there are several things you can do with it:
+The spectrum in the Line Info Widget is an interactive figure made using `plotly <https://plotly.com/python/>`_, there are several things you can do with it: